wordofwarning/wordofwarning.org/current/2016-emergency/4-7/index.md

 ***…From Calais to England — the Residency***
 Between 19th May and 3rd June 2016, Instant Dissidence travelled to The Jungle refugee camp in Calais to develop the project *Dancing With Strangers: From Calais to England*, which premiered in Manchester at [Hazard 2016](/archive/2016-hazard/ongoing).
 This is a (12 minute) documentary film offering an account of the company's experience whilst in residency in Calais.

 Instant Dissidence is a Bradford-based company directed by Rita Marcalo.
 A way of bringing different artists together, in different combinations, to realise different ideas, Instant Dissidence invents ways of offering other people art experiences.
 Rita's practice began in dance/choreography but she became more interested in communicating concepts than sticking to a particular artform and today collaborates with others to create work in different media and to solve creative problems.
+<a href="http://instantdissidence.co.uk" target="_blank">instantdissidence.co.uk</a>

 **Jake Bowen | *Plea Bargain***
 *Excuse me, I've been told I need to ask about having a Duty Solicitor… erm… I've got a court hearing in three hours… can you help me?*